jcxldxr816/portfolio-website/README.md

-# portfolio-website
- This is my portfolio website!
-I made this using three.js
+# This is my portfolio website!

- It's still under construction, but feel free to take a look!
+ It's not perfect, but I had a lot of fun creating it and playing around with three.js.